-The Executive Dean shall, within three working days, report the decision in writing to the student.
-He or she shall report any penalties imposed to the appropriate field board (or examining board for a non-modular programme).
+- component of assessment; or - c. reduce the mark awarded for the relevant element or component of assessment to zero. - F20.19P The Executive Dean shall, within three working days, report the decision in writing to the student.
+He or she shall report any penalties imposed to the appropriate field board (or examining - penalties imposed to the appropriate field board (or examining board for a non-modular programme).

-- F20.20P Within three working days of the date of the notification of the decision by the Executive Dean the student shall indicate in writing to the Executive Dean whether or not he or she accepts the decision.
-If he or she does not accept it, the Executive Dean shall report the offence and the penalty to the field board (or examining board for a non-modular programme), which shall confirm or amend the penalty in accordance with G6.2.3.
-No response shall be deemed to be acceptance. - F20.21P Where the investigating group finds that a serious offence has occurred or that this is a second or subsequent offence, it shall make a report and recommendation to the appropriate field board (or examining board for a non-modular programme). - F20.22P A field board which receives a report and/or recommendation from an Executive Dean or from an investigating group shall decide one of the following: - a. to take no further action; or - b. to reduce the mark for the relevant element or component of assessment; or - c. to reduce the mark awarded for the relevant element or component of assessment to zero; or - d. to deem the student to have failed the module or unit of study and to determine whether to permit any further assessment - F20.23P The Executive Dean shall report all penalties imposed to the chair of the relevant award board.
-He or she shall also report to the award board any instances where more than one offence has been committed by the same student and any penalties imposed. - F20.24P Where an assessment offence is found to have occurred in relation to two or more modules or units of study which contribute to a student's award and taking into account any extenuating circumstances submitted by the student, the award board shall decide the action to be taken in relation to the recommendation for a particular award.
-It may decide one of the following: - a. to take no further action; - b. to vary the class of award recommended. - F20.25P The Executive Dean shall keep a record of any allegations of assessment offences and penalties imposed on students, and shall report each allegation and its outcome on an annual basis to the Academic Registrar.
+F20.20P Within three working days of the date of the notification of the - Within three working days of the date of the notification of the decision by the Executive Dean the student shall indicate in writing to the Executive Dean whether or not he or she accepts the decision.
+If he or she does not accept it, the Executive Dean shall report the offence and the penalty to the field board (or examining board for a non-modular programme), which shall confirm or amend the penalty in accordance with G6.2.3P.
+No response shall be deemed to be acceptance. - Where the investigating group finds that a serious offence has occurred or that this is a second or subsequent offence, it shall make a report and recommendation to the appropriate field board (or examining board for a non-modular programme). - F20.22P A field board which receives a report and/or recommendation from an Executive Dean or from an investigating group shall decide one of the following: - a. to take no further action; or - b. to reduce the mark for the relevant element or component of assessment; or - c. to reduce the mark awarded for the relevant element or component of assessment to zero; or - to deem the student to have failed the module or unit of study and to determine whether to permit any further assessment - F20.23P The Executive Dean shall report all penalties imposed to the chair of the relevant award board.
+He or she shall also report to the award board any instances where more than one offence has been committed by the same student and any penalties imposed. - Where an assessment offence is found to have occurred in relation to two or more modules or units of study which contribute to a student's award and taking into account any extenuating circumstances submitted by the student, the award board shall decide the action to be taken in relation to the recommendation for a particular award.
+It may decide one of the following: - a. to take no further action:

+b. to vary the class of award recommended.

+The Executive Dean shall keep a record of any allegations of assessment offences and penalties imposed on students, and shall report each allegation and its outcome on an annual basis to the Director of Corporate and Academic Services/Academic Registrar.

-Penalties for assessment offences for students on awards validated or accredited by professional or statutory bodies may be constrained by the regulations of those bodies.
+F20.26P Penalties for assessment offences for students on awards validated or accredited by professional or statutory bodies may be constrained by the regulations of those bodies.
 This may include reporting the offence to the professional or statutory body.

-A student's rights of challenge or appeal against a decision of the examining board taken in the light of an investigation of an alleged assessment offence or offences shall only be in accordance with F7 above and its associated procedure.
+F20.27P A student's rights of challenge or appeal against a decision of the examining board taken in the light of an investigation of an alleged assessment offence or offences shall only be in accordance with F7 above and its associated procedure.

-The Academic Registrar or the examining board, through the Academic Registrar, may decide that a report shall be made in order that the Vice-Chancellor may consider instituting disciplinary action in accordance with the Rules governing the disciplinary procedures for students.
+The Director of Corporate and Academic Services/Academic Registrar or the examining board, through the Director of Corporate and Academic Services/Academic Registrar may decide that a report shall be made in order that the Vice-Chancellor may consider instituting disciplinary action in accordance with the Rules governing the disciplinary procedures for students.